-Concerns and referrals will be kept in a separate child protection file for each child (either paper recorded or electronically).
+Concerns and referrals will be kept in a separate child protection file for each child electronically on CPOMS.

 Any non-confidential records will be readily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to know/access them.